finessehumxn/ai-failure-analysis/README.md

   ## Author Perspective
 This project reflects an interest in building AI systems that prioritize human well-being, safety, and real-world reliability — particularly in emotionally sensitive domains.

+---

+## Future Direction
+This project will evolve into testing more advanced NLP models and evaluating how well they handle nuanced emotional and psychological language compared to baseline approaches.